WojciechAdamowski/Clicker/README.md

 IN PROGRESS
 ```

-#### We plan our project using the Trello website.
+#### We plan our project in Waterfall methodolody using the Trello website.
 Here is how our planning looks like:

 ![Example_screenshot](./imagesForReadme/TrelloPlans.png)